Dalufishe/gen-express-app/README.md

 eg new express-app
 ```

-### Note if you cannot using `eg` as global command
+### Note: if you cannot use `eg` as a global command

-If u have an error on using `eg` as global command, just try to use command below:
+If you get an error when using `eg` as a global command, try to use the command below:

 ```bash
 npx gen-express-app@latest new express-app